gammaliu/tagme/README.md

 TAGME requires several pre-processed data structures for annotating.
 Those datasets are build from Wikipedia source files (see below) and are stored within a directory that is called TAGME repository.
-The absolute path of this directory has to be specified in the TAMGE's configuration file.
+The absolute path of this directory has to be specified in the TAGME's configuration file.
 See the configuration sample for further details.

 STOPWORD REPOSITORY